minio/docs-k8s/source/reference/minio-kubectl-plugin.rst

       :option:

-      The image to use when deploying the :minio-git:`MinIO console` in Operator mode, where administrators can create and manage MinIO tenants using a Graphical User Interface.
+      The image to use when deploying the :minio-git:`MinIO Console <console>` in Operator mode, where administrators can create and manage MinIO tenants using a Graphical User Interface.

       Defaults to ``minio/console:v0.7.4``.